 Discovering that your parent or spouse can no longer care for him or herself is a difficult reality to face.
 If that loved one does not have a Durable Power of Attorney, unfortunately, the challenge is only just beginning.
 Getting yourself named as guardian of an incapacitated adult is a difficult and time-consuming process in Texas, and, in the meantime, the state will be making decisions for your loved one.

 In Texas, you are required by law to hire an attorney to represent you throughout the Guardianship process.
 This attorney must be certified by the state to handle Guardianship matters.
-The attorneys at Ross & Shoalmire, P.L.L.C. can be here for you at each step of the Guardianship process, which includes:
+Our attorneys can be here for you at each step of the Guardianship process, which includes:

 - Registering with the Judicial Branch Certification Commission